Trusted By:

 Case study: clearing swaps

-Delegates are asked what they think might happen if a major CCP went bankrupt?
+Exercise: You are asked what might happen if a major CCP went bankrupt.

-What are the major safeguarding factors a CCP should put in place to ensure their this doesn’t happen ?
+What are the major safeguarding factors a CCP should implement to ensure this doesn’t happen?

 • What happens if a counterparty goes bankrupt?